 Jeffrey Young mentions in his book called ‘reinventing your life’ 11 behavioural traps that adults can have.
-They are pretty general and there are different ways they can express itself in your life.
-The average adult has at least 2 or 3 of these traps build in their ‘personality’.
+They are pretty general and there are different ways they can express themselves in your life.
+The average adult has at least 2 or 3 of these traps built in their ‘personality’.
 Once you read the book, you will recognise them in everyone you know.

 11 behavioural traps

-You live with the fear that there can happen a disaster an any moment.
+You live with the fear that a disaster can happen at any moment.
 As a child you have learned that life is not safe and you might not even know what safety is.
 Your parents might have been overly concerned about your well-being.
-The fears are not be real, yet they control your life.
+The fears are not real, yet they control your life.
 You spend a lot of time in strategies that might temporarily give you a fragile feeling of safety.
 This can result in fear of being homeless, fear of flying, fear of being robbed, fear of a panic attack etc.

 You set your own wishes and needs aside for others.
 Their needs are more important than yours.
 Others are allowed to decide your choices for you.
-Maybe you feel guilt and are you afraid to hurt others.
+Maybe you feel guilty and are afraid to hurt others.
 Maybe you fear punishment or abandonment if you choose yourself.
 As a child you might have had a dominant parent who pushed you down.
-As an adult you might pick a dominant partner who can control you or maybe someone who lacked a lot in life and needs your support while she has not a lot to offer back at you.
+As an adult you might pick a dominant partner who can control you or maybe someone who lacks a lot in life and needs your support while she has not a lot to offer back to you.

 Distrust and abuse